rattanakchea/memory-game/readme.md

 #pseudo code
-.
-Read data into an javascript array (data)
+*Read data into an javascript array (data)
-. popular the div#game with pair of data from data array .
-Listen on click event for each card
+*popular the div#game with pair of data from data array *Listen on click event for each card

 ## Game Logic
-.
-Total number of cards: 10 pairs
+-Total number of cards: 10 pairs
-.
-Flip the card
+-Flip the card
-.
-Check if the card match
+-Check if the card match